Calculating the Taxable Income for a Business in China

 Cases of Non-deduction:

-- Below is the list of scenarios where deduction is not applicable as per the China corporation tax rate rules, for calculating the taxable income.
+- Below is the list of scenarios where a deduction is not applicable as per the China corporation tax rate rules, for calculating the taxable income.

 - Income tax paid on earned income and all subsequent charges (e.g., late payment surcharge).